Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 8 Juni 2025 19.51.36 UTC
+- WIB: Minggu, 8 Juni 2025 20.33.00 UTC
-- WITA: Minggu, 8 Juni 2025 20.51.36 UTC
+- WITA: Minggu, 8 Juni 2025 21.33.00 UTC
-- WIT: Minggu, 8 Juni 2025 21.51.36 UTC
+- WIT: Minggu, 8 Juni 2025 22.33.00 UTC

 Kutipan Inspiratif:
-"I am not bound to win, but i am bound to be true.
-I am not bound to succeed, but i am bound to live up to what light i have."
+"Man's nature is not essentially evil.
+Brute nature has been know to yield to the influence of love.
+You must never despair of human nature."

-Kategori: success
+Kategori: nature